 Once again, Doctor Thorne can be seen in the background towards the left of the photograph.

-The photograph was above was provided by Bill Glossop of Vernon Road, whose aunt was one of the VAD volunteers.
+The photograph above was provided by Bill Glossop of Vernon Road, whose aunt was one of the VAD volunteers.

 The photo above shows some of the VAD nurses, but instead of the photograph being taken outside the hospital, this one was taken in Dore churchyard looking towards the Hare and Hounds.